SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    Checking for an empty string value (such as ``""`` rather than ``"Giraffe"``) isn't the same as checking for ``nil`` to indicate the absence of an *optional* ``String`` value.
    In the example above, an empty string (``""``) is a valid, non-optional ``String``.
-   However, it is not appropriate for an animal to have an empty string as the value of its ``species`` property.
+   However, it's not appropriate for an animal to have an empty string as the value of its ``species`` property.
    To model this restriction,
    the failable initializer triggers an initialization failure if an empty string is found.